Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 10 Karat Gold

 Like 12k gold, 10k gold (41.7% pure) is best used for simple jewelry.
-It’s more difficult to find engagement rings made in 10k, as many jewelers don’t consider such a low karat alloy appropriate for matching with diamonds and other precious stones.
+It’s less common to find engagement rings made in 10k, as many jewelers don’t consider such a low karat alloy appropriate for matching with diamonds and other precious stones.

 If you’re looking for some simple, practical accessories that won’t break the bank, or a ring that won’t get dinged out of shape while you’re working with your hands, 10k gold is a good choice.